smoran02/tusk/vagrant/README.md

 ### Starting the VM for the First Time
 In this directory there is a file named `Vagrantfile`.
 If you have cloned this repository to your computer, navigate to this directory using a terminal program.

-To start the VM and provision it with the Tuffix software run `export VAGRANTGUI="YES" && vagrant up --provision`.
+To start the VM and provision it with the TUSK software run `export VAGRANTGUI="YES" && vagrant up --provision`.
 This process may take 10-40 minutes.

 It will start up the VirtualBox hypervisor and start the desktop GUI.

-You can resize the size of the virtual screen by using the _Settings_ application from within Tuffix.
+You can resize the size of the virtual screen by using the _Settings_ application from within Linux.
 Select the Display tab and change the resolution of the display.

 ### Logging into the VM